Posted by Siwan Lovett | March 17, 2017

 Deceptively simple, highly effective – the Five Ps River Management Framework

 In our Western society we place a high value on rational, logical thinking, often believing that the best decisions are those underpinned by science and technical reason.
 We know, however, that it is emotion that largely governs decision making.
 This means that for collaboration to occur and lead to great river restoration outcomes, we need to place our ‘rational’ thinking within the broader context of people’s lives.
+The Rivers of Carbon do this by using a deceptively simple, but highly effective framework called the Five Ps.

 The Five Ps: